In a nutshell…

-Diogenes concludes the three chapters on heterodox Stoics by saying:
+Diogenes concludes this part of the Lives by saying:

 These three, then, are the heterodox Stoics.
 The legitimate successor to Zeno, however, was Cleanthes: of whom we have now to speak.
 (Lives, 7.4)

 This can be taken as evidence that there were important internal disputes that helped to shape the early development of the Stoic school.
-It’s not entirely clear to what extent these three philosophers were subsequently associated with the Stoics, except that we’re told Dionysius left to join the Cyrenaics.
-Each was called heterodox because of doctrinal disagreements with Zeno, which happened to be quite different in each case.
+It’s not entirely clear to what extent these three philosophers were subsequently associated with the Stoics but it seems to be implied that they each broke away from the school because of doctrinal disagreements with Zeno, which happened to be quite different in each case.
 Their reasons for being classed as “heterodox” or “renegade” Stoics are worth outlining as they provide an interesting overview of three distinct ways in which an early Stoic could be considered to have strayed so far from Zeno’s teachings that he was no longer considered a Stoic at all.
-In other words, this gives us some insight into which beliefs were considered orthodox to early Stoicism.
+In other words, this gives us some insight into which beliefs were considered essential to early Stoicism.

 Also spelled “Ariston” and known as “Aristo the Bald”.
 Although he came to disagree with Zeno’s teachings, Aristo seems to have been an important and influential teacher in his own right.
 We’re told elsewhere that Marcus Aurelius was inspired to become a philosopher, many centuries later, by reading Aristo’s works.